+Each athlete and mentor selected to attend the training should be sent the Health Messenger Practicum Guide in advance, so they have time to discuss together which health practicum to focus on.
 During the training, allow time for athletes to work on developing a plan for their practicum.

-For more information see Health Messenger Practicum Guide on the Health Messengers Resources page: https://resources.specialolympics.org/Taxonomy/Health/Health Messengers.aspx.
+For more information see Health Messenger Practicum Guide on the Health Messengers Resources page: https://resources.specialolympics.org/health/health-messenger.